ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/admin-job-queues-schedule-tasks.md

 After a job has finished successfully, it is removed from the list of job queue entries unless it is a recurring job.
 If it is a recurring job, the **Earliest Start Time** field is adjusted to show the next time that the job is expected to run.

-## To view status or errors in the job queue
+## Monitor status or errors in the job queue

 Data that is generated when a job queue is run is stored in the database, so that you can troubleshoot job queue errors.

 For each job queue entry, you can view and change the status.
 When you create a job queue entry, its status is set to **On Hold**.
 You can set the status to **Ready** and back to **On Hold**, for example.
 Otherwise, status information is updated automatically.

 The following table describes the values of the **Status** field.